qualisign/optipulse.github.io/whitepaper.md

     The offer taker's device is then triggered to inform the blockchain that consideration was met, and that funds should be released.
     -   9) Transfer Funds

-    Finally, the funds being held by the contract since step 4 are released, and the transaction is complete.
+    Finally, the funds being held by the contract starting at step 4 are released, and the transaction is complete.

 ### Basic: GUI<a id="sec-3-1-4" name="sec-3-1-4"></a>